tomaszguzialek/flask-api/README.md

 fab -H localhost:2222 -u vagrant -p vagrant deploy
 ```

-## Database
+## Configuration
-By default, the app initializes SQLite database in ```/tmp/flask-api.db``` and adds sample data at startup.
-Remember to remove the DB file to start fresh.
+By default, the app initializes SQLite database in ```/tmp/flask-api.db``` and adds sample data at startup (see src/conf/flask_api_conf.py for configuration file).
+The configuration file can be overriden by a file set in FLASK_API_CONF environmental variable.

 ## Tests
 In order to run the tests: